cheind/pl-git-callback/README.md

 This library provides a PyTorch-Lightning callback to increase model reproducibility through enforcing specific git repository states upon training and validation.

+## The Issue
 Reproducibility is key to the scientific approach.
-For ML reproducibility is a major concern [1], since tiny details of implementation differences (random seeds, model initialization, etc...) may lead to hugely diverging benchmark results.
+For ML, reproducibility is an equally important concern [1], since minimal differences in implementations (e.g. varying random seeds, model initialisation, etc.) can lead to highly divergent benchmark results.

-PyTorch-Lightning already incorporates mechanisms to increase reproducibility, but (to the best of our knowledge) no mechanism is provided to ensure models have a particular code basis.
-One might happily change the source code of a model (to some extend), without having existing checkpoints break.
+PyTorch-Lightning already includes mechanisms to increase reproducibility, but to our knowledge no mechanism is yet foreseen to ensure that models conform to a certain code base.
+One is free to change the source code of a model (to a certain extent) without actually breaking existing checkpoints.

+## Goal

-This callback is meant to increase reproducibility on a source code level.
-For one, it ensures that before training the code repository is in a clean state and no uncommitted changes are present.
-Second, it injects commit information to checkpoints generated in training, so you can better track associated source code.
-And finally, the callback ensures that loaded checkpoints are compatible with the current repository state.
+This callback is designed to increase reproducibility at source code level.
+On the one hand, it ensures that the code repository is in a clean state before training and that there are no uncommitted changes.
+Secondly, it injects commit information into the checkpoints created during training so that you can better track the associated source code revision.
+Finally, the callback ensures that loaded checkpoints are compatible with the current state of the repository.
 ## Usage

 ```python